jonnieey/VimbreWriter/README.md

     - Unlike vi/vim, movement keys will wrap to the next line
     - Due to line wrapping, you may find your cursor move up/down a line for commands that would otherwise leave you in the same position (such as `dd`)
-- vibreoffice does not have contextual awareness.
+- vimbrewriter does not have contextual awareness.
 What I mean by that is that it does not keep track of which parentheses/braces match.
 Hence, you may have unexpected behavior (using commands such as `di(`) if your document has syntatically uneven parentheses/braces or nesting of such symbols.
 I don't